iterative/dvc.org/content/blog/2021-07-27-july-21-dvc-community-gems.md

 ### [Q: `dvc push` says, "Everything is up to date."
 However, I modified my dataset and this is confirmed with `dvc status`, where it lists a "modified" entry on the changed outs.
 How can I force a push of my changes?](https://discord.com/channels/485586884165107732/485596304961962003/857931383476977695)

-You need to run `dvc add` to create a `.dvc` file to track the new data.
-Then run `dvc commit` to commit your changes to the cache.
+You need to run `dvc commit` to commit your changes to the cache.

 Good question @BSVogler.